PRE-CONFERENCE WORKSHOP DAY

 • Archana Nigalye Associate Director - Medical, Alexion

-• Laure Blouin Director - Clinical Science & Medical Communications, SparingVision
+• Laure Blouin Senior Director of Clinical Science and Medical Communication, SparingVision

 Synopsis